TechMaz/Problematica-public/README.md

 ```
 replacing the value text by the actual keys and passwords that are being used.

-###Running the app:
+### Running the app:

 For current developers with access to Heroku, run the command `heroku local web`
+The app should now be running on [http://localhost:5000/](http://localhost:5000/)